score-p/scorep_plugin_uncore/README.md

 > *Note:*
 >
 > This is a plugin for couting performance events asynchronously on every cpu package per system.
+> Additionally the plugin offers a synchrouns mode under the assumptions that the threads are pinned.
 > The plugin was initially created to count uncore performance events but it can be used for every
 > event exported by papi\_native\_avail.
 > Optionally x86_adapt can be used to count uncore performance events instead of perf.